 The problem of what is described by Rep. Katko and Assemblyman Brindisi is that it is inaccurate.
-If Rep. Katko follows the format pending in New York, and similar to other States, then the an accused firearm owner is only notified at the execution of a warrant.
-A warrant granted without the accused having a chance to face their accuser or defending themselves in Court.
-A warrant potentially granted because the accused bought a steak knife.
+If Rep. Katko follows the format pending in New York, and similar to other States, then the accused firearm owner is only notified at the execution of a warrant.
+A warrant is granted without the accused having a chance to face their accuser or defending themselves in Court.
+A warrant was potentially granted because the accused bought a steak knife.

 Additionally, what defines a “serious threat”?
 What protection is given to the accused to protect them from strained relations or individuals with an agenda based on any number of biases or slights?
 What about the least mentioned issues of potential racial profiling, removal of children from homes, and of course the tens of thousands of dollars needed to be spent to prove innocence after being accused and effectively convicted of a crime that may never have taken place?

 Far too often in modern politics, the public is the last to know about the potential impact and consequences of a law.
 All too often lawmakers leave out critical details, or in the worst cases actively obfuscate the truth – like keeping your doctor and healthcare in 2013.
 This is even worse when there is an emotional impetus to a Bill.
-The public demanding elected officials ‘do something’ – even when no one understands what to do nor the impact of what is being done.
+The public demanding elected officials ‘do something – even when no one understands what to do nor the impact of what is being done.

-Until the news media, and consequently the public, become broadly aware of the situation being legislated in the shade, the final answer may be elimination of some or all of the protections and provisions of the Second Amendment, Due Process, and freedom itself.
+Until the news media, and consequently the public, become broadly aware of the situation being legislated in the shade, the final answer may be the elimination of some or all of the protections and provisions of the Second Amendment, Due Process, and freedom itself.